sftpgo/docs/docs/plugins/kms-providers.md

 ## Notes

 - KMS configuration is global; all secrets in SFTPGo are encrypted with the same provider.
-- You can migrate from the local provider to a cloud KMS provider, but you cannot switch between different cloud providers.
+- You can migrate between providers with the [`convertsecrets`](../cli.md#re-encrypting-the-stored-secrets) command: from the local provider to a cloud KMS and between cloud KMS providers.
+Migrating between cloud providers requires both KMS plugin entries configured while the migration runs.
 - An optional `master_key` can be set for dual encryption (local + cloud KMS).
 See [Key Management Services](../kms.md) for details.